tenforwardconsulting/dogetip-slack/readme.md

 ## Security

-This runs an unencrypted hot wallet on your server.  ***This is not even close to secure.***  You should not store significant amounts of dogecoin in this wallet.
+This runs an unencrypted hot wallet on your server.
+You should not store significant amounts of cryptocoins in this wallet.
 Withdraw your tips to an offline wallet often.

 ## Credits